 Getting around Kraków is generally a breeze.
 It’s one of Europe’s most walkable cities and there is an integrated transport system for going further.
 This section gives you the basics of getting into the city centre and how to find your way once you’re there.

 - How Do I Get To Kraków?
 Most people will arrive in Kraków via John Paul II International Airport, which is roughly 30 minutes from the city centre with good transportation links.
 Direct flights are available from all over Europe but international travellers will probably need to change at a European hub for Kraków – see our Flights To Kraków page for more details.
 Otherwise, see our How To Get To Kraków page if you are planning on arriving via train, bus, or private vehicle.
+We also have a specific page for how to get to Kraków from the UK.
 Crossing by land is a fairly casual affair.
 As a member of the EU, Poland’s borders are largely open, except on the eastern side at Ukraine and Belarus.

 - How Do I Get Around Kraków?
 Kraków is a uniquely walkable city, as much of the Old Town is pedestrianised.
 All the same, there is an efficient and reasonably-priced public transport system of integrated trams and buses.
 There are ticket machines at most stops, which are easy to use and accept cards, and tickets are interchangeable.
 Expect to play 3-4zł for a single journey of 20-40 minutes and 15zł-40zł for 1-3 day travelcard.
 Stamp your ticket in the machine once on board.
 You can plan routes with the Jakdojade planner and a good guide book will give specific details on how to reach attractions.
 If you plan to use the transport system a lot, consider getting a KrakowCard Museum and Travel Pass.
 Service is sparser between 11pm-5am, when you may have to rely on taxis.
 See Getting Around In Kraków for more information.